juho-p/fatty/README.md

 * win32api-headers
 * git

-Then, run in Cygwin terminal run following commands:
+Then, in Cygwin terminal run following commands:

     git clone https://github.com/juho-p/fatty.git
     cd fatty
     make
     cp src/fatty.exe /bin

 You can then try running it by typing `fatty`

 Then you probably want to create shortcut to your Windows desktop to run fatty.
 After that, you have decent terminal with tabs for your Cygwin!

+You might also want to remove the line `cd "${HOME}"` from `/etc/profile` (if there are such line) if you want your new tabs to open same directory as your current tab.